-In the first quarter of 2023, Resverlogix continued to pursue multiple opportunities for financial and development partnerships.
+Resverlogix continues to pursue multiple opportunities for financial and development partnerships.
 We are actively seeking non-dilutive financing options to fund apabetalone's clinical programs, including co-development, licensing, rights or other partnering arrangements, and procurement arrangements.
 Given the potential synergistic benefits of apabetalone and SGLT2 inhibitor co-administration seen in BETonMACE, and our subsequent patent applications, there may be mutually beneficial partnering opportunities with pharmaceutical companies that have SGLT2 inhibitors in their portfolio.
 Although, it should be noted that our partnering efforts are not limited to producers of SGLT2 inhibitors.
 Our partnering discussions are ongoing.
 We will provide updates regarding significant developments related to financing and partnering as appropriate.

-Private placement
+Private placements